America’s freight rail network stretches across nearly 140,000 miles, carrying millions of tons of freight to every corner of the continent.

 As technology advances over the next decade, so will bridge inspection techniques.

-- Currently, railroads are beginning to use drones for bridge inspection and this will continue to be built upon as a strong form of predictive maintenance.
+- Railroads use drones for bridge inspection and this will continue to be built upon as a strong form of predictive maintenance.

 - Railroads are considering alternative bridge designs and materials, alternative steel bridge retrofits, higher strength concrete bridges and innovative steel and concrete bridge designs using new and cost-effective bridge construction materials.